Electrical Engineering: The UDC Edge

 Student Organizations and Activities in the UDC Electrical Engineering Program

-The STEM Center for Research and Development is a valuable resource for electrical engineering students, offering courses and enrichment activities designed to boost academic and professional competency, provide research opportunities, and increase student retention and graduation rates.
+The STEM Center for Research and Development is a valuable resource for electrical engineering students, offering enrichment activities designed to boost academic competency, provide research opportunities, and increase student retention and graduation rates.

 Faculty Spotlight: UDC Electrical Engineering Program

 Dr. Paul Cotae, associate professor of electrical engineering, has been associate editor for the IEEE Communication Letters journal since 2003.
 He is a board member of the IEEE Communication Society North America Region, from which he received a Chapter Achievement Award in 2011 “for achieving excellence in chapter activities and for contributions in furthering the objectives of the society”.
 From 2009 to 2011, he was an ONR Faculty Fellow for the ONR-ASEE Summer Faculty Research Program.